 The first VR gaming attempts were big and expensive — in 1991 Virtuality Group created a VR-ready arcade machine with goggles and ported popular titles like Pac-Man to virtual reality.
 Sega introduced their VR glasses at the Consumer Electronics Show in 1993.
 Companies were experimenting, but the market and consumers weren't convinced — we had to wait until 2012 to see a real example of a successful VR project.

 So what's new?
 Virtual Reality hardware needs to deliver high-precision, low-latency data to deliver an acceptable user experience; computers running VR applications need to be powerful enough to handle all this information.
-It has not been until recently that such accuracy and power has been available at an afforable cost, if at all.
-Early VR prototypes cost tens of thousands of dollars, whereas more recent headsets such as the HTC VIVE, Oculus Rift, and Playstation VR are available for hundreds of dollars, and cheaper solutions are available — mobile device-based solutions like Gear VR and Google Cardboard.
+It has not been until recently that such accuracy and power has been available at an affordable cost, if at all.
+Early VR prototypes cost tens of thousands of dollars, whereas more recent headsets such as the HTC VIVE and Oculus Rift are available for hundreds of dollars, and cheaper solutions are available — mobile device-based solutions like Gear VR and Google Cardboard.